 1930s Handbags and Purses

-The simple envelope bags or pochettees, later called clutches, were introduced in the 1920s but are mostly associated with the 1930s.
+The simple envelope bags, later called clutches, were introduced in the 1920s but are mostly associated with the 1930s.
 These rectangular or geometric shaped frame bags were plain and undecorated.
 The beauty was in the materials or the shaping that mimicked the smooth and polished style of the Art Deco movement.

 Popular manufactured materials for daytime 1930s handbags included leather and various animal skins, such as reptile.
 Metal bags that polished to a shine were also new and modern looking.
 Bags were an investment, and as such were made to last.
 Women of this era would purchase bags hoping to use them for many years to come.